-- You could enter through the Engineering Foundation Apprenticeship (FA), which you can start in S5 and study at school and college.
+You could complete the Engineering Foundation Apprenticeship (FA) (SCQF Level 6), while in S5 or S6 at school.
 Entry requirements vary between colleges, but you usually need 3 subjects at National 5 including English and Maths.
 Some colleges also ask for Physics.

 There are opportunities for toolmakers in a wide range of both heavy and light engineering industries.
 These include general manufacturing, aerospace, shipbuilding and the defence industries.